Parinaz11/DBProject_StoreApplication/README.md

 I will be making use of javafx, so we can create a javafx project and set it up.

-Less i forget we will need scene builder to create our awesome GUI for the project. so if u don't have scene builder on your system, go to the link below and download it,
+Less i forget we will need scene builder to create our awesome GUI for the project.
+So if u don't have scene builder on your system, go to the link below and download it,

 http://gluonhq.com/products/scene-builder/